 These include child-friendly slide rides such as Lizard’s Tail, and adults-only attractions such as the Mutiny Chute plunge slide that can be found in Wildwater Lagoon.

 Should a gentle swim be more your thing, the Pine Valley section has an excellent wave pool, in addition to a lazy river tube ride named in honor of the region’s Chattahoochee River.

 The park is a similar distance and direction from Dunwoody as Kennesaw Mountain.

 11. Jimmy Carter Presidential Library and Museum

 Just a short walk from the Martin Luther King Jr National Historic Park in central Atlanta, this museum and archive is dedicated to the presidency of Jimmy Carter, who served for one term from 1977 to 1981.

-Located in 12 hectares of parkland and positioned between two lakes, the centre has a tranquil atmosphere despite its proximity to the skyscrapers of Atlanta.
+Located in 12 hectares of parkland and positioned between two lakes, the center has a tranquil atmosphere despite its proximity to the skyscrapers of Atlanta.